shreyaa021/BLIND-AID/README.md

-This App currently has 4 main functionalities.
+This App currently has 5 + 1 (Settings) main functionalities.
 They are :
 Message
 Diary
 OCR